pelican-eggs/eggs/game_eggs/steamcmd_servers/humanitz/README.md

 They include a `README.txt` file with the server software, that includes a description of most of the variables, but not more than that.
 This is only obtainable via the SteamCMD tool.

-The `README.txt` also specifies that you can use variables such as `-steamservername` appended to the launch command, but that doesn't work properly.
-Therefore this egg is designed to manually parse/edit the `GameServerSettings.ini` file, with the values entered in the variables in Pterodactyl.

 ## Installation/System Requirements

 Requires a 64-bit processor and operating system